jabarragann/LearningOpengl/README.md

 ## Compiling instructions:
 Compile all executables with `make all`.

-To compile a specific exectutables use `make build/<executable_name>` where `<executable_name>` is the name of the source file without the cpp extension.
+To compile specific executables, use `make build/<executable_name>` where `<executable_name>` is the name of the source file without the cpp extension.
 For example, to compile the program `create_triangle2.cpp` executable, use:

 ```bash
 make build/create_triangle2
 ```

 ## Known issues
-* Code need to be executed from the root of the repo.
+* Code needs to be executed from the root of the repo.
 Otherwise, the shaders won't be found.
 * A segmentation fault error is triggered when exiting the program on WSL2.
-This issue doesn't occur on native linux.
+This issue doesn't occur on native Linux.

 ## TODO
-* make folder for executables.
+* make a folder for executables.
 Have makefile automatically get all executables from folder.

 ```bash
 js_files  := $(wildcard test/*.js)